 - 3.4 Where no designated storage facility exists, storage and charging arrangements might be possible inside the home of individual residents.
-A resident will need first to obtain prior agreement from LiveWest.
-This option removes the risk from the communal hallways and corridors, placing the storage and charging of mobility scooters behind a fire-resisting, self-closing door.
-However, this potentially places residents at risk from a fire involving a mobility scooter in their own home. - 3.5 It is the responsibility of individual residents to be safe.
-If a resident considers this option, the scooter should not be stored or charged in their hallway if this is the only means of escape available.
-The scooter should be stored and charged in a separate room which is fitted with a fire-resisting door and fire detection (See section 7 Permission for alterations).
-LiveWest can advise on suitable locations for storage within a flat.
-Residents are advised that the charging of a mobility scooter within their own home should not take place between 8pm and 8am, to reduce the risk to sleeping occupants. - 3.6 Residents storing a mobility scooter within their own home should ensure any manufactures guidelines or instructions on the safe use of the charging equipment are followed, and have in a place a valid Portable Appliance Test (PAT) (electrically tested every 12 months).
+A resident will need first to obtain prior agreement of LiveWest.
+This option removes the risk from the communal hallways and corridors and places the storage and charging of scooters within a fire resisting enclosure beyond a fire resisting, self-closing door.
+However, this places residents potentially at risk from a fire involving a mobility scooter in their own home. - 3.5 It is the responsibility of individual residents to be safe.
+If a resident considers this option, the scooter should not be stored or charged in their hallway, if this is the only means of escape available.
+The scooter should be stored and charged in a separate room which is fitted with a fire-resisting door and fire detection.
+(See section 7- Permission for Alterations) LiveWest can advise on suitable locations for storage within a flat.
+Residents are advised that the charging of a scooter within their own home should not take place between 8.00pm and 8.00am to reduce the risk to sleeping occupants. - 3.6 Residents storing a mobility scooter within their own flat should ensure any manufactures guidelines or instructions on the safe use of the charging equipment are followed and have in a place a valid Portable Appliance Test (PAT) (electrically tested every 12 months).

-3.7 If required, LiveWest's Compliance or Fire safety team can give further advice on the suitability of the property, including smoke detection, charging point, fire compartmentation, and access into the flat.
+3.7 If required, LiveWest's Compliance/Fire safety team can give further advice on the suitability of the property; including smoke detection, charging point, fire compartmentation, and access into the flat.